Chapter 4: Conformations of Alkanes and Cycloalkanes

 Cyclobutane

 Cyclobutane is not planar.
 The ring puckers (or folds) slightly due to the efforts of releasing some torsional strain.
 Meanwhile, cyclobutane still has a considerable number of angle strains as the internal angles become about 88° with the folded shape.
-Overall, cyclobutane is an unstable structure with a high level of strains.
+Overall, cyclobutane is an unstable structure with a high level of strain.

 Cyclopentane